Making and registering an application

 Throughout 2021, the duration of stay in Pournara Centre fluctuated with an average of around 45 days – 60 days, with some cases reaching 3-4 months, resulting in severe overcrowding as the number of residents surpassed 2800 persons whereas official capacity is 1000 leading to severe substandard conditions.
 At time of publication, the number of residents had reached just over 3,000 persons.
 In February and December 2021, two Dutch Courts permitted asylum applicants whose first asylum country was Cyprus to be included in the Dutch asylum procedure, because they would not have adequate reception conditions and that the alternative of returning to Cyprus entailed the risk of being subjected to degrading or inhumane treatment due to bad reception conditions.
 Both decisions also referred to Pournara and the low standard of conditions.

 For persons in detention, their asylum applications are received directly within the detention facilities, whereas for persons detained in holding cells in police stations and prison who have requested to lodge an asylum application, the Aliens and Immigration Unit will be notified and will send one of their police officers to receive the asylum application.
-This led to delays but in the past year there has been sufficient improvement in the past year, whereas in cases of people detained in holding cells significant delays are still registered.
+This previously led to delays, however, there has been sufficient improvement in the past year, whereas in cases of people detained in holding cells significant delays are still registered.